 5. Don’t Overthink It

-Listen — “mail art” has “art” in the name, but that doesn’t mean that every piece you produce has to be a masterpiece.
+“Mail art” does have “art” in its name, but that doesn’t mean that every piece you produce has to be intricate and time-consuming.
 Sometimes, simple mail art is the best kind of mail art.

 So — if you’re stumped, take the pressure off of yourself to come up with something novel.
 Instead, make a few paint splatters, doodle some random sketches, or draw some spirals.
 Accept your work the way it is once you finish; some mail art pieces will inevitably be better than other pieces.
 As long as you enjoy making it, that’s what counts!